 With my inquiry about optimising my website, I received a more detailed response, with advice on actions to take rather than just pointing me to an online guide.
 The response time was a little longer compared to my previous support ticket, but still under four hours.

-To supplement the expert assistance from its agents, Fasthosts has a decent support website with a searchable set of articles and guides to help you troubleshoot minor issues with your website.
-You can also view past tickets and chats you’ve had with support as well as download printable PDF guides for more complex topics.
+In addition to the expert assistance provided by its agents, Fasthosts offers a helpful support website that features a searchable collection of articles and guides.
+This resource can assist you in troubleshooting minor issues with your website.
+Furthermore, you have the ability to access previous tickets and chat transcripts with support, and even download printable PDF guides for more complex topics.

 Discounts for Hosting Multiple Websites